-In order to manage and optimize this iterative and incremental framework, Scrum defines (at least) 3 main roles:
+In order to manage and optimize this iterative and incremental framework, Scrum defines (at least) three main roles:

 By definition, the Product Owner is the person in charge of the sprint’s initial planning, prioritizing the activities and communicating with the rest of the team.
 The Scrum Master is defined as a facilitator — he or she will be responsible for overseeing the process throughout the sprints while the Team Members will be responsible for the actual work demanded by the sprint, such as coding a new software.

-Scrum vs Agile: what’s the same and what changes?
+Agile vs Scrum: what’s the Same and what Changes?

-Scrum is an Agile Software Development methodology so it would be rather counterproductive to put them within a single comparison.
+Scrum is an Agile Software Development management so it would be rather counterproductive to put them within a single comparison.
 Comparing Agile to Scrum would be like comparing water and ice.

 Scrum is an Agile framework, which means it’s Agile in a specific context.
 Comparing Scrum and Kanban means comparing two Agile methodologies but comparing any of the two to Agile would be like comparing an example to its principles (and that’d be quite pointless).
-For this reason, it makes much more sense comparing Scrum and Kanban, as we already did on this guide.
+For this reason, it makes much more sense to compare Scrum and Kanban, as we already did in this guide.

 If your situation is the first, Scrum is the way to go.
 If you’re just looking to improve your processes without making any abrupt changes, Kanban is what you’re looking for.